rsyslog/rsyslog/source/configuration/modules/omprog.rst

 .. versionadded:: 8.23.0

-Specifies whether a TERM signal must be sent to the external program before closing it (either because the worker thread has been unscheduled, or rsyslog is about to shutdown).
+Specifies whether a TERM signal must be sent to the external program before closing it (when either the worker thread has been unscheduled, a restart of the program is being forced, or rsyslog is about to shutdown).

 If this switch is set to "on", rsyslog will send a TERM signal to the child process before closing the pipe.
 That is, the process will first receive a